dplanitzer/Serena/README.md

 Finally install make for Windows and make sure that it is in the `PATH` environment variable.
 A straight-forward way to do this is by executing the following winget command in a shell window: `winget install GnuWin32.Make`.

+### Building the Build Tools

+This steps needs to be executed only once and before you try to build the OS.
+The purpose of this step is to build a couple of tools that are needed to build the kernel and user space libraries.
+First open a Developer Command Prompt in Windows Terminal and then cd into the `Apollo/Tools` folder.
+Type `make` and hit return.
+This will build all required tools and place them inside a `Apollo/build/tools` folder.
+The tools will be retained in this location even if you do a full clean of the OS project.

-### Building Apollo
+### Building the Operating System

 Open the Apollo project folder in Visual Studio Code and select `Build All` from the `Run Build Task...` menu.
-This will build the kernel, libc and shell and generate a `Apollo.rom` file inside the `Apollo/product/Kernel/` folder.
-This ROM file contains both the kernel and the shell.
+This will build the kernel, libsystem, libc, libm and shell and generate a single `Apollo.rom` file inside the `Apollo/product/Kernel/` folder.
+This ROM file contains the kernel, user space libraries and the shell.

-### Running Apollo
+### Running the Demo

 You first need to create an Amiga configuration with at least a 68030 CPU (i.e. Amiga 3000 or 4000) in WinUAE if you haven't already.
 The easiest way to do this is by going to Quickstart and selecting A4000 as the model.
 Then go to the Hardware/ROM page and change the Main ROM file text field to point to the `Apollo.rom` file inside the `Apollo/build/product/Kernel/` folder.
 Finally give your virtual Amiga at least 1MB of Fast RAM by going to the Hardware/RAM page and setting the Slow entry to 1MB.
 Save this configuration so that you don't have to recreate it next time you want to run the OS.